Skip to main content

 Area(s) of Expertise

-Dr. Joey Huang’s research lies at the intersection of learning sciences, computational thinking, and educational technology, with a particular focus on broadening participation in STEM among underrepresented groups.
-Their work explores how hands-on, interdisciplinary activities—such as fiber crafts, robotics, and creative coding—can deepen students' understanding of computational thinking and problem-solving.
-Dr. Huang has extensive experience designing educational tools and platforms, including AI-enhanced learning environments and augmented reality (AR) systems for workforce skilling.
-Their research leverages both qualitative and quantitative methods to investigate collaborative learning, identity formation, and equity in technology-rich educational contexts.
+Dr. Joey Huang’s research lies at the intersection of the learning sciences, computational thinking, and educational technology, with a focus on designing engaging STEM learning experiences.
+Her work examines how hands-on, interdisciplinary activities—including fiber crafts, robotics, and creative computing—deepen students’ computational thinking and problem solving.
+She has extensive experience designing educational tools and platforms, including AI-enabled learning environments and augmented reality (AR) systems for workforce upskilling.
+Her research uses mixed methods to investigate collaborative learning, learner motivation and agency, and learning outcomes in technology-enhanced settings.

 Publications